nash-u2o/SoftEngProj/README.md

 * Fetch
 * Merge
 * Pull - This is a combination of Fetch and Merge.
 Either use this or Fetch and Merge every time you start doing any work so the code you have stays up to date with what is in the Git
 * Push - understand what is upstream (what you are pushing to).
-Only push when your changes produce a stable build
+Only push when your changes are complete and won't break other people's code
 ## Conda
 To ensure that we are all using the same packages, we will use [Conda](https://docs.anaconda.com/free/miniconda/index.html).
 This is a pretty intuitive environment management tool
 ### Conda Environment Setup